janko/janko.io/_posts/2020-11-19-adding-authentication-in-rails-with-rodauth.md

 ---
-title: "Adding Authentication in Rails 7 with Rodauth"
+title: "Adding Authentication in Rails with Rodauth"
 tags: rodauth
 comments: disqus
 ---

-In this tutorial, we'll show how to add fully functional authentication and account management functionality into a Rails 6 app, using the **[Rodauth]** authentication framework.
+In this tutorial, we'll show how to add fully functional authentication and account management functionality into a Rails app, using the **[Rodauth]** authentication framework.
 Rodauth has many advantages over the mainstream alternatives such as Devise, Sorcery, Clearance, and Authlogic, see my [previous article][rodauth intro] for an introduction.

-We'll be working with a fresh Rails 7 app with PostgresSQL database, Hotwire, [Bootstrap], home page, navbar, flash messages, and posts scaffold setup.
+We'll be working with a fresh Rails app using PostgresSQL, Hotwire, [Bootstrap], home page, navbar, flash messages, and posts scaffold setup.

 ```sh
 $ rails new blog --database=postgresql --css=bootstrap